senner007/jumbleScramblePluginPointer/readme.txt

 + maybe add and remove the element on triggeron/tiggeroff, hide it but update its position on each reorder.
 Then avoid calling the addLiElem on dragstop - DONE
 + try to unify the reordering logic and refactor into a single function call - DONE
 + remove global instanceArr.
 DONE
++ refactor cutOff - pass completeHeight, comleteWidth to addLiElem - DONE
++ on event move, pass in only instances that are involved in the event(Pass in elt, instanceThis, instanceAdj (maybe rename)).
+DONE
++ Put remaining properties on instanceArr on each instance.
+DONE

 Testing:
 + Create responsive layout and test on mobile devices